garywuuu/miniml-interpreter/README.md

-## MiniML CS51 Final Project - Gary Wu
+## MiniML Interpreter - Gary Wu

-This repository contains the project repository for Harvard's CS 51 class, Abstraction and Design in Computation.

-For more information, see [https://cs51.io](https://cs51.io).
+Dynamically and lexically scoped implementation of an OCaml interpreter.
+Extended limits of OCaml language with native interoperability between different primitive data types.
+Implemented various binary and unary operators and a lexical evaluator.